Emeritus Professor of Media and Public Affairs and of Political Science

 Since retiring from active teaching and research, Professor Manheim has turned to writing thrillers that combine his understanding of propaganda and image management and his love of a good conspiracy theory with his lifelong interest in behind-the-scenes baseball.
 His 2021-2022 Cooperstown Trilogy, three volumes in which historical anomalies give rise to mysteries that must be solved in the here and now, has begun winning plaudits from reviewers and recognition in literary competitions.

 Political Communication; Strategic Communication; Corporate and Anti-Corporate Campaigns; Political Public Relations; Strategic Communication in International Politics

-Strategy in Information and Influence Campaigns: How Policy Advocates, Social Movements, Insurgent Groups, Corporations, Governments and Others Get What They Want.
+Strategy in Information and Influence Campaigns: How Policy Advocates, Social Movements, Insurgent Groups, Corporations, Governments and Others Get What They Want, First Edition.
 (2010).
 Routledge.

 Empirical Political Analysis: Research Methods in Political Science, Eighth Edition.
 Jarol B. Manheim, Richard C. Rich, Lars Willnat and Craig Brians.
 (2010).
 Routledge.

 Biz-War and the Out-of-Power Elite: The Progressive Left Attack on the Corporation.
 (2004).
 Lawrence Erlbaum Associates.